 For parents and caregivers, the children’s guide is often the best next stop, because scalp infections and other mimickers matter more in that age group than many readers expect.

 Alopecia areata works best as an umbrella diagnosis.
-In practice, the clearest way to understand it is by pattern and extent:
+In practice, the clearest way to understand it is by pattern, extent, site, and course over time.

 Eyebrows/lashes & beard